alashh/alashh.github.io/_posts/2020-02-22-terraform-module-design-2.markdown

 date:   2020-02-15 23:00:32 -0500
 categories: terraform iaac concepts
 ---
-Nothing is stopping you from writing a hugely complex module, and orchestrate your entire infrastructure with only two values, but you probably don't want to.
+Now that we know what a module is, nothing is stopping you from writing a hugely complex module and orchestrate your entire infrastructure with only two values...
+But you probably don't want to.

 I consider there to be 3 salient points to module writing: ***Flexibility***, ***Simplicity*** and ***Defensive Terraform***.

+Writing modules to be concise, small units focused on a singular task, without being *too* fancy is where we want to be.
+These mantras to me are:
 ### Flexibility

 A module should be a small unit, doing a singular, specific task, and is completely bulletproof.
 A good module could be: